Hossain86/FinalProject/README.md

 exams. **

 Features of this project:
-Login and Register Page
+Login and Register Page,
-User Profile
+User Profile,
-Home Page
+Home Page,
-Subject and Topic Selection
+Subject and Topic Selection,
-Exam features
+Exam features,
-Leaderboard
+Leaderboard,

 I have mainly used Javascript along with Html and Css.
 Firebase is used for authentication and database for storing the user data.